notify-rs/notify/README.md

 components of the design, once they have gone through revising and maturing in the `next` branch, will be incorporated in the `main` branch.
 The first large piece, a new event classification system, landed in 5.0.

-As usual, pull requests for fixes and features are welcome!

 Do be aware of the licensing difference.
 Notify is so far under [CC0][cc0].
 The `next` branch is instead under the [Artistic License 2.0][artistic].
 Pieces of